pegasystems/pega-helm-charts/docs/Deploying-Pega-on-PKS.md

 2. Review the settings for this file.
 The example addons file is configured to automatically deploy EFK for log aggregation.

-  - To use the default EFK settings, you must set a domain name to access kibana from your load balancer using the `hosts: "YOUR_WEB.KIBANA.EXAMPLE.COM"` parameter.
+  - To use the default EFK settings, you must set a domain name to access kibana from your load balancer using the `kibana.hosts: "YOUR_WEB.KIBANA.EXAMPLE.COM"` parameter.

-  - If your PKS deployment already has log aggregation capabilities conifigured, you must disable EFK deploy by setting the `deploy_efk: &deploy_efk false` parameter.
+  - If your PKS deployment already has log aggregation capabilities configured, you must disable EFK deploy by setting the `deploy_efk: &deploy_efk false` parameter.

 ### Add any known, customized addons settings for Pega to your deployment